afmatar/ISQA3420/DFD Dictionary.md

 #External Entities

-Coroporate Manger :
+Coroporate Manger : who response a process of leading and administrating

-coroporate devleoper :
+coroporate devleoper : is a man or women or machine how responsible for scanning and  manage the open sourese

 #processes